-- Added the function to dynamically enable and disable acquiring the sound card in a live broadcast.
+- Adds the function to dynamically enable and disable acquiring the sound card in a live broadcast.

-- Added the function to disable the audio playback.
+- Adds the function to disable the audio playback.

-- Supported the profile configuration for stream-pushing on the client side.
+- Supports the profile configuration for stream-pushing on the client side.

-onClientRoleChangedcallback function to indicate a user role change between the host and audience in a live broadcast.
+onClientRoleChangedcallback to report to the app on a user role switch between the host and the audience in a live broadcast.

-- Supported the push-stream failure callback on the server side.
+- Supports the push-stream failure callback on the server side.